Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 </details>

 ## Assertions
-1. The user will be routed through multiple different tabs/pages of the app by the pet while watching the video
+1. The user will be routed through multiple different tabs/pages of the app by the pet while watching the video.
-2. After the tutorial is done, there will be information cached onto the phone's storage to prevent the tutorial from happening again several times
+2. After the tutorial is done, there will be information cached onto the phone's storage to prevent the tutorial from happening again.

 <br></br>